cfchou/hakyll_site/posts/2013-07-04-kp-in-haskell-2.md

 float point calculation happens in three places:

 1. Sorting items with their worth per kilo -- dividing one's value with its weight.
-2. Getting estimation by adding the weight of part of item.
+2. Adding part of weight of an item to complete an estimation.
-3. Comparing against the estimation.
+3. Comparing with an estimation.

 The inefficiency can be improved by by optimizing the estimation function:

 1. Looking at items in a descending oder of their worth to build a tree.
 2. Filter out items that have weights that are larger than the whole capacity.
-3. Caching some metrics during the estimation on a node, then its children can make use them to calculate as little as possible and of course update them if necessary.
+3. Caching some metrics during estimation on a node, then its children can make use them to calculate as little as possible and of course update them if necessary.
 4. One immediate benefit is, for the child that represents a selecting item,